thousandbrainsproject/tbp.monty/rfcs/salience_maps.md

   - Remove: LM/GSG -> `MotorSystem`.
 See `MontyForEvidenceGraphMatching._pass_infos_to_motor_system`.

 **Potential issue**
-  - All `MontyBase` subclasses have the same set of attributes.
-I don't know much code assumes that this is the case.
-If `MontyExperiment` classes assume a fixed set of attributes, there could be a few pain points.
+  - All `MontyBase` subclasses appear to have the same set of attributes.
+I don't know how much code assumes that this is the case.
+If `MontyExperiment` classes assume a fixed set of attributes for initialization and logging, there could be a few pain points.

 # Open Questions
  - Can/should we integrate model-based signals to inform segmentation or region selection?